 Three intoxicants are obtained from this plant.
 The effect of bhang is relatively mild, made from soaking the leaves in water and then drinking it.
 Bhang is also mixed with sweets or desserts.
-Marihuana, called pot, or grass, in Hindi ganja, is more potent, consisting of dried flowers and upper leaves, which are smoked, while the most potent drug, hashish, in Hindi charas, is made from resin, exuded by the flowers.
+Marihuana, called pot, or grass, in Hindi ganja, is more potent, consisting of dried flowers and upper leaves, which are smoked, whereas the most potent drug, hashish, in Hindi charas, is made from resin, exuded by the flowers.
 This resin is mixed with tobacco and smoked.

 Hemp is sacred to many Hindus, who usually call it bhang.
 During festivals, it is utilized by saddhus (holy ascetics) to enter a different mental level, thus getting in contact with the gods.
 It is also worshipped by the Rai people of eastern Nepal.

 A Hindu legend has it that the god Shiva, after quarrelling with his family members, went off by himself.
 He found shelter from the sweltering heat in the cool shade of a tall plant, unknown to him.
 Curious about this plant, he ate some of its leaves and felt so refreshed that he adopted it as his favourite food – hence one of his titles, ‘Lord of Bhang’.
 He brought the plant down from the Himalaya and presented it as a gift to mankind.
 In India, it is said: “Bhang is the Joygiver, the Skyflier, the Heavenly Guide, the Poor Man’s Heaven, the Soother of Grief.”